Esri/arcgis-pro-sdk-community-samples/Editing/DemoUseSelection/ReadMe.md

 ## DemoUseSelection

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample shows two things.<br />
+This sample shows two tools that are using keys to toggle into selection mode while the tool is active.<br />
 The first is the use of ActivateSelectAsync in conjunction with UseSelection in a couple of example editing tools.
 The two tools both do the same thing - a Difference operation against any selected polygons intersected by the sketch.<p />
 DifferenceTool 1 shows use of UseSelection = <b>true</b> and leverages built-in behavior of the SHIFT key to toggle the tool into selection mode.<br />
 DifferenceTool 2 also uses UseSelection = <b>true</b> and a custom key - "W" to toggle into select mode.
-It also shows how to handle the SHIFT key to prevent the default behavior from intefering with the tool's use of "W".<br />
+It also shows how to handle the SHIFT key to prevent the default behavior from interfering with the tool's use of "W".<br />
 Developers can experiment by setting UseSelection to <b>false</b> to observe how that changes the behavior of the tools.<p />
 The second thing demonstrated by the sample is the use of <b>Project.Current.IsEditingEnabled</b> in-conjunction with <b>Project.Current.SetIsEditingEnabledAsync(true | false)</b> to detect if a project has editing enabled and to toggle editing on|off.
 This is new at <b>2.6</b>